FNNDSC/pl-mgz2imageslices/README.rst

     [-n] [--normalize]
     If specified, will normalize the output image pixels to 0 and 1 values.

+    [-l] [--lookuptable] <LUTcolumnToNameDirectories>
+    Specifies if the label directories that are created should be named according to Label Number or Label Name.
+    Can be wither "__val__", "__fs__"(uses the built in FreeSurferColorLUT.txt)
+    or <LUTFilename.txt> provided by user from the inputdir, Default is "__val__" which is Label Numbers

+    [-s] [--skipLabelValueList] <ListOfLabelNumbersToSkip>
+    If specified as a comma separated string of label numbers, will not create directories of those label numbers.

     [-h] [--help]
     If specified, show help message and exit.